-This is the last installment of our Black Music Month series, where EBONY has placed focus on the underappreciated movers and shakers of the music industry including genre-bending artists, new gospel voices, audio engineer Kesha Lee and other women shattering the glass ceiling.
+Originally published in June 2018, this is the last installment of our 2018 Black Music Month series, in which EBONY has placed focus on the underappreciated movers and shakers of the music industry, including genre-bending artists, new gospel voices, audio engineer Kesha Lee and other women shattering the glass ceiling.

 Since being published in 1945, EBONY has been one of the few publications to not only address issues within the African-American community but also promote the culture’s prominent figures.
 More than seven decades later, the magazine is still revered for its representation of Black life.
 Debra Lee, the former chairman and chief executive officer of BET Networks, talked about the impact it has had on her career.
 “Growing up I was a fan of beautiful brands like EBONY and Motown, that’s about all we had in Greensboro, [North Carolina].
 Naturally, I was excited 32 years ago to join a Black-owned company that created content specifically for a Black audience,” Lee said while accepting her 2018 Ultimate Icon Award at the BET Awards on June 26.

 On “Black Effect” from The Carters’ collaborative album, Everything is Love, JAY-Z raps, “hopping on a JET with my EBONY chick,” a clever wordplay giving a nod to his wife Beyoncé and the magazines, which have repeatedly featured both as cover stars.

 As a tribute to the legacy of EBONY’s relationship with Black music, we share some of our favorite issues that feature musicians for Black Music Month.